Welcome to Bermuda!

 Cost of Living

 See Cost of Living Guide in Bermuda.
+Bermuda is the most expensive place in the world to live, work and retire in and to visit as a tourist.
 Bermuda's retail prices are high mostly because of the Bermuda Government duty rates on imports, the Government's single biggest source of revenue - and the Government law requiring all local companies except hotels to be at least 60 percent Bermudian owned.
 So non-Bermudian companies with substantial bulk purchasing power cannot enter the local market as investors and part owners to give much needed economies of scale in local costs of goods to businesses, residents and visitors in the same unrestricted way they can do so elsewhere.
 Despite these drawbacks, Bermuda's overall economy remains good, even if it is artificially so.
 Except that export earnings from international company businesses based in Bermuda now greatly exceed tourism earnings from people who visit Bermuda on vacation.

 Employment